Peace & Love Everyone!

 “Please just leave it.
 Please.”

 “Daphne, what’s wrong?”
-Daphne didn’t answer Tina, but continued to eat.
+Daphne didn’t answer Tina but continued to eat.

-“Tina, Dreamers aren’t suppose to be without their mates past their teen years.
+“Tina, Dreamers shouldn’t be without their mates past their teen years.
 They are also not part of our world.
 They are a gift from the heavens.
 You don’t usually meet a Dreamer in person.
 They are the energy in the background.
 They are muses to musicians and other artists in their dreams.
 And the energy that creates a loving community.
-They go where they are needed, where they feel positive energy in short supply and they dream different people to help them find balance in their lives.
+They go where they are needed, where they feel the positive energy in short supply and they dream different people to help them find balance in their lives.